Recently, I got the opportunity to deploy the SQL Server database to Azure. This Azure tutorial will discuss how to deploy SQL Database to Azure.

 What is the size of an SQL database

-The maximum size of the Azure SQL database depends on which tier or edition of the Azure SQL Database you are using.
+The maximum size of an Azure SQL database depends on the tier or edition of Azure SQL Database you are using.

-• If you are using Azure SQL database basic edition, then the maximum size it supports is up to 2 GB.
+- If you are using the Azure SQL database basic edition, the maximum size it supports is up to 2 GB.

-• In case you are using the Standard tier of Azure SQL database, then it supports up to 250 GB.
+- If you are using the Standard tier of Azure SQL database, it supports up to 250 GB.

-• If you are using the Azure SQL Database Premium tier, then it supports up to 1 TB.
+- If you use the Azure SQL Database Premium tier, it supports up to 1 TB.

 This is all about the maximum size of the Azure SQL Database.

-We have already discussed above, How To Deploy SQL Database To Azure.
-You can refer to the above section for the steps to host a database on Azure.
+We have already discussed above how to deploy SQL Database to Azure.
+Refer to the above section for the steps to host a database on Azure.

 Wrapping Up

-Well, in this article, we have discussed, How To Deploy SQL Database To Azure, and Azure SQL Database Deployment Options.
-Hope you have enjoyed this article !!!
+In this article, we have discussed how to deploy SQL database to Azure and Azure SQL Database Deployment Options.
+I hope you have enjoyed this article !!!